NexusSandbox/veritas/README.md

-# veritas
+# Veritas
-Library for code verifiers and asserters.
+Library for Composite Exceptions and code verifiers.